codess-aus/FCC100DaysOfCode/README.md

 #Day023 Completed the Responsive Web Design Projects section.
 That's the first 300 hours of #100DaysOfCode - there is stuff I want to go back and make better when I have more data available to me - but I'm excited about what I'm building

 https://codepen.io/msandfor/full/povWyzb

+#Day024 #100DaysOfCode Started and got through 20% of the #Javascript section.
+This is good.
+I enjoy #JS it makes sense to me

+#Day025 #100DaysOfCode Got 30% of the way through the #Javascript section.
+Gotta hurry - I'm mentoring for @MCJSPerth on Saturday, so I'll need to know my shit